Charles-Marie Widor: Organ symphonies

 Widor wrote music for a wide variety of instruments and ensembles (some of his songs for voice and piano are especially notable) and composed four operas and a ballet, but only his works for organ are played with any regularity today.
 These include: ten organ symphonies, three symphonies for orchestra with organ, Suite Latine, Trois Nouvelles Pièces, and six arrangements of works by Bach under the title Bach's Memento (1925).
 The organ symphonies are his most significant contribution to the organ repertoire.

 It is unusual for a work written for one instrument to be assigned the term "symphony".
 However, Widor was at the forefront of a revival in French organ music, which utilized a new organ design pioneered by Aristide Cavaillé-Coll that was "symphonic" in style.
 The organ of the Baroque and Classical periods was designed to project a clear and crisp sound capable of handling contrapuntal writing.
 Cavaillé-Coll's organs, on the other hand, had a much warmer sound and a vast array of stops that extended the timbre of the instrument.
 This new style of organ, with a truly orchestral range of voicing and unprecedented abilities for smooth crescendos and diminuendos, encouraged composers to write music that was fully symphonic in scope.
-This trend was not limited to France, and was reflected in Germany by the organs built by Eberhard Friedrich Walcker and the works of Franz Liszt, Julius Reubke, and Max Reger.
+This trend was not limited to France, and was reflected in Germany by the organs built by Friedrich Ladegast and the works of Franz Liszt, Julius Reubke, and Max Reger.

 Widor's symphonies can be divided into three groups.
 The first four symphonies comprise Op.
 13 (1872) and are more properly termed "suites".
 (Widor himself called them "collections".)
 They represent Widor's early style.
 Widor made later revisions to the earlier symphonies.
 Some of these revisions were quite extensive.

 With the Opus 42 symphonies, Widor shows his mastery and refinement of contrapuntal technique, while exploring to the fullest the capabilities of the Cavaillé-Coll organs for which these works were written.
 The Fifth Symphony has five movements, the last of which is the famous Toccata.
 The Sixth Symphony is also famous for its opening movement Allegro.
 The Seventh and Eighth Symphonies are the longest and least performed of Widor's Symphonies.
 The Seventh Symphony contains six movements, and the first version of the Eighth Symphony had seven.
 (Widor subsequently removed the Prélude for the 1901 edition.)